BillHertzing/BlazorExamples/README.md

 ## Index.cshtml
 This is the home page of the app, and simply has some welcome text.
 ## BasicRESTServices.cshtml
-This is the page of the app that demonstrates calling into the ConsoleHost's two routes.
+This is the presentation page of the app that demonstrates calling into the ConsoleHost's two routes.
 When the page is loaded, it calls the */Initialization* route.
 For the */PostData* route, enter some string into the top input field, and press the submit button.
+## BasicRESTServices.cshtml.cs
+This is the codebehind page of the app that supplies the C# code referenced by the BasicRESTServices.cshtml presentation page.

 # Conclusion
 If you are interested in using Blazor in situations without a web server, I hope these examples help explain one way of accomplishing our goal.